-Some cases where the reported values of the Gini coefficient were inconsistent with historical trends have been verified with the source and corrected accordingly.
+Some cases where the reported values of the Gini index were inconsistent with historical trends, have been verified with the source and corrected accordingly.
+Mean/median value inconsistencies have been resolved, to large extent, after cross-checking with data sources.